 The Dos: Skincare Ingredients to Combine with vitamin C

-Combining vitamin C and other A-lister ingredients brings out the best in your skin appearance.
-It enhances the desired results.
+Combining vitamin C and other A-lister ingredients brings out the best in your skin.

 Vitamin C and E are potent antioxidants, shielding the skin against UV rays and radiation.
 Combining both ingredients provides double ammunition to neutralize free radical damage.
 It boosts efficiency and results in the skin because they fight different types of UV damage.
 You can also layer them under your sunscreen for more protection.

 Hyaluronic acid draws in moisture to keep the skin hydrated.
-It is a naturally occurring chemical in the body that moisturizes skin, speeds wound healing and replenishes cell moisture.
-Hyaluronic acid works well with all skin ingredients due to its neutral pH value.
-Its pH level ranges between 5.0 to 8.0 while the skin has a pH value 4.5 to 6.2 making it a perfect match.
-You can add hyaluronic acid to every skin product to enhance its anti-wrinkle and moisturizing qualities.
+It is a naturally occurring chemical in the body that moisturizes skin, speeds wound healing, and replenishes cell moisture.
+It has a neutral pH value which ranges from 5.0 to 8.0.
+At the same time the skin has a pH value of 4.5 to 6.2, making it a perfect ingredient for any skin type.
+Vitamin C on the other hand is a highly effective anti-oxidant.